ekrose/drrank/README.md

 Use the `spline_order` option (default=5) to adjust the degrees of freedom of the spline that parameterizes the mixing distribution.

-The estimated prior distribution will be saved as a dictionary, you can access it with the following code:
+The estimated prior distribution will be saved as a dictionary.
+You can access it with the following code:

 ```python